Frenvius/disneyland-mods/BepInEx/plugins/Advize-PlantEverything/README.md

 This mod adds a wide range of features, some of which are not well known (or even forgotten), but all of which are toggleable.
 I'll do my best to provide as comprehensive a list as I can, and will update it over time.
 The following is a short list of some of the most significant features.

 **Adds 25 recipes to the cultivator**
 - which are unlocked by obtaining at least 1 of each of the recipe's required materials, as you would any other recipe in the game.
+These recipes can be individually disabled, see Misc Features section below.

 **Provides the option to grow crops in any biome.**
 - Also allows you to remove other restrictions such as whether crops need cultivated ground, open sky, space to grow, or even whether you can plant your trees indoors.